-The GDPR and the UK GDPR will continue to be interpreted by data protection regulators in the EEA and the United Kingdom.
-This may require us to make changes to our business practices, which could be time-consuming and expensive, and could generate additional risks and liabilities.
-Other countries have also passed or are considering passing laws requiring local data residency and/or restricting the international transfer of data.
+The GDPR and the UK GDPR will continue to be interpreted by data protection regulators and courts in the EEA and the United Kingdom.
+If their interpretation of the requirements under these laws is inconsistent with our business practices, this may require us to make changes to our business practices, which could be time-consuming and expensive, and could generate additional risks and liabilities.

 Multiple legislative proposals concerning privacy and the protection of user information are being considered by the US Congress.
 Various US state legislatures have announced intentions to consider additional privacy legislation, and US state legislatures such as California and Virginia have already passed and enacted comprehensive privacy legislation.
-For example, among other cases, the CCPA requires covered companies to provide new disclosures to California consumers and provide such consumers certain data protection and privacy rights, including the ability to opt-out of certain sales of personal information.
+For example, among other cases, the CCPA requires covered companies to provide disclosures to California consumers and provide such consumers certain data protection and privacy rights, including the ability to opt-out of certain sales of personal information.
 The CCPA provides for civil penalties for violations, as well as a private right of action for certain data breaches.
 This private right of action may increase the likelihood of, and risks associated with, data breach litigation.
-A ballot initiative from privacy rights advocates intended to augment and expand the CCPA called the California Privacy Rights Act ("CPRA") was passed in November 2020 and will take effect in January 2023 (with a look back to January 2022).
-The CPRA will significantly modify the CCPA, including by expanding consumers' rights with respect to certain sensitive personal information.
+A ballot initiative from privacy rights advocates intended to augment and expand the CCPA called the California Privacy Rights Act ("CPRA") was passed in November 2020 and took effect in January 2023 (with a look back to January 2022).
+The CPRA significantly modifies the CCPA, including by expanding consumers' rights with respect to certain sensitive personal information.
 The CPRA also creates a new state agency that will be vested with authority to implement and enforce the CCPA and the CPRA.
-The VCDPA, which will go into effect in 2023, gives new data protection rights to Virginia residents and imposes additional obligations on controllers and processors of personal data.
-For example, like the CCPA, the VCDPA grants Virginia residents certain rights to access personal data that is being processed by the controller, the right to correct inaccuracies in that personal data and the right to require that their personal data be deleted by the data controller.
-In addition, Virginia residents will have the right to request a copy of their personal data in a format that permits them to transmit it to another data controller.
-Further, under the VCDPA, Virginia residents will have the right to opt out of the sale of their personal data, as well as the right to opt out of the processing of their personal data for targeted advertising.
+The CDPA, which took effect in January 2023, gives new data protection rights to Virginia residents and imposes additional obligations on controllers and processors of personal data.
+For example, like the CCPA, the CDPA grants Virginia residents certain rights to access personal data that is being processed by the controller, the right to correct inaccuracies in that personal data and the right to require that their personal data be deleted by the data controller.
+In addition, Virginia residents have the right to orequire the sale of their personal data for targeted advertising.
 New legislation proposed or enacted in a number of states impose, or have the potential to impose additional obligations on companies that collect, store, use, retain, disclose, transfer and otherwise process confidential, sensitive and personal information, and will continue to shape the data privacy environment nationally.
-State laws are changing rapidly and there is discussion in Congress of a new federal data protection and privacy law to which we would become subject if it is enacted.
-Additionally, governmental agencies like the Consumer Financial Protection Bureau and the Federal Trade Commission have adopted, or are considering adopting, laws and regulations concerning personal information and data security.
-For example, the Federal Trade Commission has increased its focus on privacy and data security practices at digital companies, as evidenced by obtaining increasing fines against companies found to be in violation of the Children's Online Privacy Protection Act ("COPPA"), and obtaining twenty-year consent decrees mandating enhanced and specific requirements for information security management programs.
-While the FTC does not have legal authority to seek monetary penalties or relief in the area of data security as a general matter, a violation of a privacy or data security consent decree can subject the responding company to very high monetary penalties, as evidenced by the FTC obtaining \$5 billion in negotiated monetary relief against Facebook for violation of a consent decree.
+State laws are changing rapidly and there is discussion in Congress of a new federal Trade Commission have adopted, or are considering adopting, laws and regulations concerning personal information and data security.
+For example, the Federal Trade Commission has increased its focus on privacy and data security practices at digital companies, as evidenced by obtaining increasing fines against companies for information security management programs.
+While the FTC does not have legal authority to seek monetary penalties or relief in the area of data security as a general matter, a violation of a privacy or data security consent decree can subject the respond to the procession for violation of a consent decree.